kiba/Writings/for_science/chp6_compulsory_plot_advancement.md

 # **Chapter Six: Compulsory Plot Advancement**
+**February 19, 2015**

 Anxiety washed over me.
 It had been two weeks by how the Kapricans count time here.
 A week gone by without me checking in with my girlfriend, without being closer to making a payment on a loan.
 I had no money.

 But it was also a week spent conducting diplomacy with killerbots for my passage home.
-More like, I was taking long walks with Cylons.
+That mostly consisted of taking really long walk with the Cylons daily.

 This one in particular, named A2BC(Alpha Two Beta Charles), I called Alpha for easy memory, was keen on its daily walk with me.

 Today, in particular, I was explaining in particular Martin Luther King and the American civil right movement.
 Yes, indeed, I am speaking their language fluently after only a few days stay.
 Don't ask me how I managed to learn their language so fast.
 Blame it on my mad science ability.

 Anyway, on Martin Luther King, I explained how he won through civil obedience and failing to respond in kind with violence.
-It was how he won over the public.
+It was how he won over the public to pave the way for equality under law.

 "Should we fight?"
 Alpha asked in its metallic robotic tone.

 I said nothing for a while.

 "At some point, yes"," I said honestly.
-"As much as I admire the man, there comes to a point in time that violence is the only answer.
+"As much as I admire the man, sometime violence is really the only answer.
+True violence was used more often than necessary, often used incorrectly, but it was just that, a tool.
 All the peaceful protest in the world means nothing if they are unwilling to change their mind."

 "Do you believe that the humans will change their mind?"